Pressio/Pressio.github.io/content/index.rst

     .. container:: m-row

-        .. container:: m-col-l-9 m-push-l-0
+        .. container:: m-col-l-11 m-push-l-0

+		Model reduction is a broad and active field.
+		Several techniques exist, but there is no such thing as "one method to rule them all".
+		We believe that evaluating the quality of a reduced model requires accounting for several factors, e.g., the reduction in degrees of freedom, training cost, evaluation cost, robustness, simplicity, predictive accuracy, etc.
+		There is no single metric to rely on; it is always a tradeoff and, typically, it depends on the application.

+		We believe in model reduction techniques that use data but are grounded in physical laws.
+		Projection-based model reduction falls in this category.
+		This method has a large potential, but its main drawback is an intrusive nature and non-trivial complexity.
+		This has been, historically, one of the key barriers (if not the main one) precluding this technique to impact more broadly science and engineering.
+		As a consequence, this has also limited the range of applications and the capabilities tested.
+		We believe this barrier can be broken, thus opening up large opportunities to explore and mature this field.
+		This is especially true if this advancement is done by leveraging ideas from other fields.
+		This is our "why" and motivates this project.

+    .. container:: m-row

+        .. container:: m-col-l-7 m-push-l-1

+                Pressio aims to advance model reduction for science and engineering.
+		Our current focus is on mitigating the intrusive nature of `projection-based reduced-order models (pROMs) <{filename}/proms/description.rst>`_ for large-scale codes, and making this available to the community to foster research of new ideas and as well as more broad testing.
+		The design of Pressio pivots on a `minimally intrusive interface <{filename}/interface/design.rst>`_ with external applications.
-                *Pressio is an open-source project aimed at alleviating the intrusive nature of* `projection-based reduced-order models (pROMs) <{filename}/overview/proms.rst>`_ *for large-scale codes.
-The core of the Pressio project is a header-only C++ library that leverages generic programming to interface with shared or distributed memory applications using arbitrary data-types and diverse programming models.
-Pressio provides several functionalities and solvers for performing model reduction, such as Galerkin and least-squares Petrov–Galerkin projections.*
+		The core of the project is a header-only C++ library that leverages generic programming to support shared or distributed memory applications using arbitrary data-types and diverse programming models.

-		The name stems from the Latin *compressionem*: pressing together, squeezing.

-        .. container:: m-col-l-2 m-push-l-1 m-col-m-4 m-col-s-6 m-push-s-3 m-col-t-8 m-push-t-2
+        .. container:: m-col-l-2 m-push-l-1 m-col-m-4 m-col-s-6 m-push-s-4 m-col-t-8 m-push-t-2

 	   .. figure:: {static}/img/plogo.png